Condiments

 Can you use different vegetables?

-When it comes to fermenting, the options are limitless.
-There are no rules really but some vegetables may not need to rest in brine as they can produce water on their own.
+When it comes to fermented vegetable recipes, the options are limitless.
+There are no rules, but some vegetables may not need to rest in brine as they can produce water independently.
 One example is sauerkraut.
 Here is a simple recipe for making your own sauerkraut.

 Best vegetables for fermenting